stefan-kolb/aoc-mgx-format/specification/body/Actions/0x0B (Resign).md

 Description
 player id and number nach farbe reihenfolge im multiplayer setup?
-Resign can happen multiple times for same player.Then unknown is 0x01.
+Resign can happen multiple times for same player.Then :unknown is 0x01.
 Dunno what that means.

 ## Definition